 Toll Free; 866-435-7270

 Preparing students to be global citizens and leaders is a core part of Webster University’s mission.
-With an acclaimed study abroad program, campuses on three continents, and students from nearly every country in the world, Webster provides students with ample opportunity for a truly international education.
+With an acclaimed study abroad program, campuses on four continents, and students from nearly every country in the world, Webster provides students with ample opportunity for a truly international education.
 To learn how Webster can broaden your horizons, explore the programs and offices below:

 The Center for International Education (CIE) is a crossroads of international opportunities and activities for the University